Chargeuk/log4js-appender-cloudwatch/README.md

 # log4js appender - AWS CloudWatch

+Note that this project is a fork of the below description.
+It has been updated to resolve importing into older projects.
+Everything below this line is taken from the original forked project.

 This module provides a custom appender for [log4js][log4js_github] that sends logs to AWS [CloudWatch][aws_cloudwatch] using the AWS [v3 SDK][cloudwatch_sdk].